-Building Vendors & Human Tenant & Operations Supplies Building Resources Comms Guidance on getting Suggestions for Best practices for easing tenants', guests' buildings ready in terms managing the managing work from of operational systems, demand for supplies, home transitions, and employees' personnel protocols and supply chain strategies, staggered shifts, transitions to your cleaning protocols and maintaining positive buildings, including building maintenance as they return to security in preparation health and more. physical distancing for return to work. practices, behaviour in occupancy. communal spaces and how best to address fears or concerns.
+Building Vendors & Human Tenant & Operations Supplies Resources Building Comms Guidance on getting Suggestions for Best practices for easing tenants', guests' buildings ready in terms managing the managing work from of operational systems, demand for supplies, home transitions, and employees' personnel protocols and supply chain strategies, staggered shifts, transitions to your building maintenance as cleaning protocols and maintaining positive buildings, including they return to security in preparation health and more. physical distancing for return to work. practices, behaviour in occupancy. communal spaces and how best to address fears or concerns.